NAZI ITEMS THAT GLORIFY NAZISM

 customers in the dark and ignorant.

-Another recent disturbing act of suppression of historical truths on
+Another recent disturbing act of suppression of historical

-ebay involved an eBay employee who goes by the name "Shea" and who tries to remain semi-anonymous on eBay while also
+truths on ebay involved an eBay employee who goes by the name "Shea" and who

-refusing to converse or answer questions about his, or eBay's, policies.
+answer questions about his, or eBay's, policies.
 There have been other

 incidences in which eBay has tried to suppress America's heritage concerning

-the pledge of allegiance, including actions of the "Community Watch
+the pledge of allegiance, including actions of the "Community Watch Team

-Team with eBay Trust & Safety."
+with eBay Trust & Safety."
 A search of the internet shows Shea

 otherwise identified as acting on behalf of Bill Cobb of ebay.
 It is